ykaran86/chat/README.md

 	` (myvenv) ~/chat$ django-admin startproject login . `
 	**NOTE:-** “.” at the last is compulsary.

-7. now you will have mysite directory inside the chat directory.
+7. now you will have login directory inside the chat directory.
 In that you will find **settings.py** file.
 In that you will find **ALLOWED_HOSTS** list.